Elepover/parallelcompletion/README.md

 A simple C# library to enable you to wait for multiple tasks to complete.

+## .NET 5 requirement

+ParallelCompletion used two new C# 9 features in code:
+- `new()` constructor calls
+- `TaskCompletionSource` without a return type

+You can manually mitigate them and downgrade to C# 8 or earlier in order to use this library.

 ## Usage

 ### Create and manage tokens yourself